Credit Suisse strikes deal to refer hedge fund clients to BNP Paribas | Business

 "Credit Suisse will support affected customers as they select alternative Prime Services providers of their choice," the bank said.
 "Should customers seek to benefit from the referral agreement between Credit Suisse and BNP Paribas, there will be a streamlined process in place to facilitate them obtaining Prime Services from BNP Paribas, under its terms."

-Credit Suisse last week said it was quitting prime services, a business that provides financing, custody, clearing, and advisory services to hedge funds and institutional clients, as it moves to focus on less risky wealth management.
-For BNP, the agreement will build on its continued expansion inequities.
+Credit Suisse last week said it was quitting prime services, a business which provides financing, custody, clearing and advisory services to hedge funds and institutional clients, as it moves to focus on less risky wealth management.
+For BNP, the agreement will build on its continued expansion in equities.

+Jerome Legras, head of research at Axiom Alternative Investments, which invests in bank equity and debt, said BNP Paribas was gaining market share in this business via several bolt-on acquisitions.
+"It's a business where scale matters," Legras said.
+"Now in the euro zone it's BNP Paribas against the Americans really."

+Data from Coalition Greenwich showed prime broking has been a growth engine for revenues from banks' investment banking businesses in recent years.
+Global revenues from banks' prime broking businesses hit $15 billion in 2020, up by half from a decade ago, the data showed.

-In 2019 the French bank took on Deutsche Bank's prime brokerage and electronic trading units when the German lender announced its exit from equities trading.
+In 2019, BNP took on Deutsche Bank's prime brokerage and electronic trading units when the German lender announced its exit from equities trading.
 In March it said it was to take full control of equity brokerage unit Exane, stating it planned to be one of the top equity houses in Europe.

-BNP Paribas said last month its revenue from equity and prime services was up 79% in the third quarter compared with a year earlier, at 835 million euros ($965 million).
+BNP said last month its revenue from equity and prime services was up 79% in the third quarter from a year earlier at 835 million euros ($965 million).
 The bank's stock has gained 38% this year, while a European banking stock index is up 36%.

 ($1 = 0.8655 euros)